 72. Pass up on checkout line fare.

 Eyes on the cashier!
-Don't even entertain the idea of impulse buys at the checkout line (here's looking at you, gum and tabloids).
+Don't even entertain the idea of impulse buys at the checkout line.
 Tempting treats are designed to be eye candy, but you most likely have no need for a marked-up granola bar.

 73. Shop in bulk.